-No, Fernweh is not just another German word for Wanderlust.
+Fernweh is not just another German word for Wanderlust.
 Wanderlust is exciting, whimsical, fun, and energizing.
-It is the Zeitgeist of the social media economy that motivates everyone to make their Top Ten Listicles and “live their best life.”
+It is the Zeitgeist of the social media economy that motivates everyone to make their Top Ten lists and “live their best life.”

-No, Fernweh is not what someone who calls themselves a “gypsy” feels every time they go on vacation or on a road trip.
-The usage of that word outside of historical contexts indicates ignorance and makes me cringe.
+Fernweh is not what someone who calls themselves a “g*psy” feels every time they go on vacation or on a road trip.
+It can feel devastating.

 Roma people call this type of longing Lungo Drom, the Long Road.
-In Isabel Fonseca’s fascinating book Bury Me Standing: The [Gypsies] and Their Journey, she shares a passage from her interviews with self-acknowledged historical “gypsies” in the Balkans about how they express these feelings through music:
+In Isabel Fonseca’s fascinating book Bury Me Standing: The [G*psies] and Their Journey, she shares a passage from her interviews with self-acknowledged historical “g*psies” in the Balkans about how they express these feelings through music:

 This phenomenon similar to Fernweh is a common thread between other itinerant people around the world, further compounded where political climates and society pushes them on with force.

-But there is a disconnect between mind, body, and spirit that always makes me feel like I am somewhere else.
+Still, there is a vague disconnect between my mind, body, and Spirit that always makes me feel like I am somewhere else.
 Or that I should be.

 Perhaps someday this will change when I find myself in the right city or in some hobby, or with another human.
 If I am perfectly honest, I often wish that was the antidote.